Heather McCartney: Biography

 McCartney began showing an interest in art, taking up printing at the Photographers' Workshop in Covent Garden and winning the Young Black and White Printer of the Year Award for a photo she called "Waterfall".
 She later went to art school, where she focused on pottery and design.
 McCartney travelled to Mexico, where she lived among natives of the Huichol and Tarahumara tribes.
 She later moved to Arizona to live with her biological father and eventually returned to England to work as a potter.

-Like her parents and half-siblings, McCartney is a vegetarian and passionate about animal rights.
+Like her parents and siblings, McCartney is a vegetarian and passionate about animal rights.

 In 1999, McCartney launched a line of houseware products called the Heather McCartney Houseware Collection.

 Discography

-Heather has helped her adoptive father, Paul McCartney, with backing vocals on two of his albums.
+Heather has helped her adoptive father, Paul McCartney, with backing vocals on two of his albums, as well as the song Mama's Little Girl, which he wrote about her.
+The albums are: